Craniosynostosis repair is surgery to correct a problem that causes the bones of a child's skull to grow together (fuse) too early.

 Your child will be able to return to normal activities and diet.
 Make sure your child doesn't bump or hurt the head in any way.
 If your child is crawling, you may want to keep coffee tables and furniture with sharp edges out of the way until your child recovers.

-If your child is younger than 1 year, ask the surgeon if you should raise your child's head on a pillow during sleeping to prevent swelling around the face.
-Try to get your child to sleep on the back.
+Ask the surgeon if you should raise your child's head on a pillow during sleeping to prevent swelling around the face.
+Try to get your child to sleep on their back.

 Swelling from the surgery should go away in about 3 weeks.

-To help control your child's pain, use children's acetaminophen (Tylenol) as your child's doctor advises.
+To help control your child's pain, use children's acetaminophen (Tylenol) or other medicines by mouth or rectally as your child's surgeon or other health care provider advises.

 Wound Care

-When you are told by your doctor that you may clean the wound, make sure you:
+When you are told by your surgeon that you may clean the wound, make sure you:

 When to Call the Doctor